JowoScript/JowoScript/README.md

 </ol>
 </div>

-### Have no problems and are safe with its creator based on name company (This will be updated in kingdom studio, jowoscript, js3, etc.) all data will increase over time, stay tuned
+### Have no problems and are safe with its creator based on name company (This will be updated in kingdom studio, jowoscript, js3, etc.) all data will increase over time, stay tuned (Noted Data will change)
 <div align="justify">
 <ol>
 	<li>Manulife Indonesia</li>